-Inflammatory Bowel Disease Value Framework Initiative, June 2021
+Inflammatory Bowel Disease Shared Value Initiative, June 2021

 Recent innovations have led to major change in the care of inflammatory bowel disease (IBD).
 Patients suffering from the chronic and debilitating disorders comprising IBD now have treatment options that can relieve their symptoms and prevent progression of the disease.
 In addition, new advancements on the horizon may further improve patient quality of life and reduce related financial burdens, such as lost wages due to decreased productivity.
 However, adoption of innovations in IBD care has been uneven to date.
 Furthermore, the advancement of value-based and alternative payment models, which have become common in other specialties such as oncology, has also been uneven in IBD.
 Enabling a more rapid and consistent uptake of innovation and shifting to a value-oriented care paradigm in the IBD space will require bridging various gaps in stakeholder perceptions of value.